Frequently Asked Questions about School Effectiveness Reviews

 A team of trained reviewers visits the school to examine documents; interview staff, students, parents and community partners; and visit classrooms.
 After the site visit, a report is generated that includes ratings for key aspects of the school’s performance in areas outlined in the School Effectiveness Framework.
 The framework includes elements from the instructional framework and the school leadership framework.How long does an SER last?

-The review team is at the school for two days.
-A final written report is provided to the school leadership approximately six to eight weeks following the site visit.Who is on the review team?The SER review team is made up of three to five staff members from City Schools district office, including two from the SER team in the Achievement and Accountability Office.
+The review team is at the school for 2.5 days.
+A final written report is provided to the school leadership approximately 8 to 10 weeks following the site visit.Who is on the review team?The SER review team is made up of three to five staff members from City Schools district office, including two from the SER team in the Achievement and Accountability Office.
 The review team can also include members from School Support Networks, Academics and New Initiatives.How are parents/guardians involved in the review process?

 During the site visit, the review team meets with a focus group of six to eight parents or guardians for approximately an hour to ask about their experiences at the school.
 Parents participate anonymously — their comments are not attributed to them by name in any documentation or in the SER report.
 Parents/guardians interested in participating in the SER focus group should contact their school leader.